Ebony Horsewomen, Inc. Equestrian and Therapeutic Center

 Ebony Horsewomen, Inc. Equestrian and Therapeutic Center is an equine therapeutic mental health center in Hartford, Connecticut.
 Founded in 1984, Ebony Horsewomen, Inc. is the only African-American organization in the country doing intensive equine-assisted psychotherapeutic work with adults, families, military veterans, and children.
-Ebony Horsewoman, Inc. hosts comprehensive and interactive equine therapeutic training workshops for mental health professionals as well as equine youth programs such as the Junior Mounted Patrol Unit, through which mounted community ambassadors help patrol Hartford's historic Keney Park, and the Saturday Saddle Club, in partnership with the University of Connecticut 4-H Club.
+Ebony Horsewomen, Inc. hosts comprehensive and interactive equine therapeutic training workshops for mental health professionals as well as equine youth programs such as the Junior Mounted Patrol Unit, through which mounted community ambassadors help patrol Hartford's historic Keney Park, and the Saturday Saddle Club, in partnership with the University of Connecticut 4-H Club.

 Organization history

-Ebony Horsewomen, Inc. Equestrian and Therapeutic Center is a nationally recognized 501(c) (3) nonprofit equine therapeutic organization founded by CEO Patricia E. Kelly, a veteran of the United States Marines and long-time community leader who initially started the organization as an equestrian club for Black-women equestrians.
+Ebony Horsewomen, Inc. Equestrian and Therapeutic Center is a nationally recognized 501(c)(3) nonprofit equine therapeutic organization founded by CEO Patricia E. Kelly, a veteran of the United States Marines and long-time community leader who initially started the organization as an equestrian club for Black women equestrians.
 Patricia Kelly wanted to help improve the quality of life in her community, so Ebony Horsewomen soon became a full-service equine therapeutic center housing horses, small therapy animals, and agriculture.
-The organization is a 36-year-old institution in Hartford's historic 693-acre Keney Park area in the Northend.
+The organization was founded in 1984 and is located in Hartford's historic 693-acre Keney Park area in the North End.
 Ebony Horsewomen Equestrian and Therapeutic Center is nationally recognized and has won numerous awards for helping empower youth.
 Patricia Kelly is in the National Cowgirl Hall of Fame and Museum, an inductee in the National Multicultural Western Heritage Museum Hall of Fame, and a CNN Top 10 Hero who has made appearances on The Queen Latifah Show and The Dr. Oz Show to discuss the work Ebony Horsewomen does in their community.